aqueducthq/gitbook/api-reference/sdk-reference/package-aqueduct/aqueduct.aqueduct_client.md

   api_key:
   The user unique API key provided by Aqueduct.
   aqueduct_address:
-  The address of the Aqueduct Gateway service.
+  The address of the Aqueduct Server service.
   log_level:
   A indication of what level and above to print logs from the sdk.
   Defaults to printing error and above only.
 Types defined in: https://docs.python.org/3/howto/logging.html